 Use a stable, actively supported PHP version.
 Confirm this with your hosting provider.

 Use restrictive permissions that are suitable for your specific environment.
+The official WordPress documentation on file permissions provides the standard recommendations.

 10